Bookkeeping Basics: A Small Business Guide

 When you keep records of your business’s finances, you can use those records to attract investors.
 Financial statements that show positive growth over a long period of time are important.
 Without evidence like that, investors won’t be able to make an informed decision about your business.
 Securing a business loan from a bank often requires a presentation of your financial reports.
 You may miss out on investment opportunities if you don’t practice accurate bookkeeping.

 Bookkeeping Allows You to Budget

 Budgeting is highly important for a small business.
 Overspending and underperforming can create a recipe for disaster.
 Looking at your finances and creating a budget is much easier with insightful bookkeeping.
 Over time, you can create a bulletproof budget for your business.

 Bookkeeping Promotes Organization

 Financial organization is one of the most important aspects of a business.
 Without it, you’ll tend to forget things or lose track of valuable information.
 This should never be the case when it comes to your business’s finances and accounts.
 Stay organized by using good bookkeeping practices.

 Bookkeeping Creates Security

-When you keep record of all of your transactions, you know exactly where all of your business’s money is.
+When you keep a record of all of your transactions, you know exactly where all of your business’s money is.
 Understanding where your finances are creates a sense of security.
 It’s been proven that money is one of the most stressful subjects in today’s world.
 Effective bookkeeping will prevent you from unnecessarily stressing about your business’s finances.
 If there are any issues with cash flow, then bookkeeping can help you identify them, too!

-To have a successful business, you have to have a strong understanding of your finances.
+To have a successful business, you must have a strong understanding of your finances.
 The best way to do that is through bookkeeping.
 When you understand the basics of bookkeeping, you can lead your business to greater heights!
 Need more information?
 Discover more helpful articles like this on our resource hub!